mhgue/net_ntfy/README.md

 * `Config` A class to guess the location of the configuration file, if not provided explicit.
 It is reading the file and providing configuration.
 * `SendNTFY` A class to send a notification using ntfy service.
 * `TimedFunctionQueue` A class providing a timed queue of functions to be called.
 This enables cooperative execution of many tests with independent periods without the need of multithreading.
+* `HostInfo` A class to request, store and provide information for hosts.
 * `Test_TCP` A class to execute **TCP** port connection tests.
 * `Test_SSH` A class to execute **SSH** connection tests.
 * `Test_ARP` A class to execute **ARP** scans of networks.